awsdocs/iam-user-guide/doc_source/troubleshoot_saml.md

 This error can occur if you assume a role from the AWS CLI or API\.

 When you use the [assume\-role\-with\-saml](https://docs.aws.amazon.com/cli/latest/reference/sts/assume-role-with-saml.html) CLI or [AssumeRoleWithSAML](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithSAML.html) API operations to assume a role, you can specify a value for the `DurationSeconds` parameter\.
 You can specify a value from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
 If you specify a value higher than this setting, the operation fails\.
 For example, if you specify a session duration of 12 hours, but your administrator set the maximum session duration to 6 hours, your operation fails\.
 To learn how to view the maximum value for your role, see [View the maximum session duration setting for a role](id_roles_use.md#id_roles_use_view-role-max-session)\.

+## Error: Response does not contain the required audience\.<a name="troubleshoot_saml_required-audience"></a>

+This error can occur if there is a mismatch between the audience URL and the identity provider in the SAML configuration\.
+Make sure that your identity provider \(IdP\) relying party identifier exactly matches the audience URL \(entity ID\) provided in the SAML configuration\.